Sonnykimee/SQLiteLib/README.md

 SQLiteLib is a library plugin that provides an easy way to use SQLite database on Minecraft servers.

+Most Minecraft servers store their user data on a single YAML file, or use MySQL as their DBMS.
+However, storing data on a YAML file is unsafe and performance inefficient, and MySQL might be a bit overwhelming to install and set up configurations.
+If you are a Minecraft server admin who is looking for a fast, light, and zero-configuration database, SQLite is a good solution.
+SQLiteLib is a Bukkit plugin that helps you to easily use SQLite databases on your Minecraft server.You **DO NOT NEED INSTALL SQLite** to use this plugin since the JDBC driver inside the plugin can handle SQLite DB by itself.

 I decided to write this plugin after studying SQLiteLib written by pablo67340 (https://github.com/pablo67340/SQLiteLib) which is now out of support.
 This plugin statically imports SQLite JDBC Driver 3.39.2.0 written by xerial (https://github.com/xerial/sqlite-jdbc) which is again, a fork of Zentus' SQLite JDBC Driver.
 I copied some of Python JayDeBeApi usage to make the usage as easy as possible.

+# Do I need to install SQLite to use this plugin?
+**No. You don't.** Due to the compact, serveless architecture of SQLite, you actually don't even need to install SQLite before using this plugin.
+The JDBC driver inside the plugin has capability to handle SQLite DB files.

+If you need a GUI SQLite database editor so that you can edit your databases outside of the Minceraft server, I recommend: [DB Browser for SQLite](https://sqlitebrowser.org/)

 # Usage
 **NOTE:** Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
 However, translating the script to Java language should be easy.